brightlabscomau/craftcommerce-securepay/CRAFT_COMMERCE_INTEGRATION.md

 public function supportsCompleteAuthorize(): bool { return true; }
 public function supportsCompletePurchase(): bool { return true; }
 ```

-**Note**: While the gateway declares support for authorize/capture/refund operations, these methods currently return error responses as they are not yet implemented in this version.

 ### 3. Order Availability Check